A Little Bit About Me

 Well . . .
 I do love coming to school each day, but I don’t live here!
 I live in Farmington with my daughter, Jordan, my son, Zachary, and my husband, Mike.
-Jordan is a junior at Penn State University, and Zack is a sophomore at Clarkson University, where he is on the baseball team.
+Jordan is a senior at Penn State University, studying biology.
+She is intereseted in health care.
+Zack is a junior at Clarkson University, where he is on the baseball team and studying business.
 Mr. Carpin is a physical therapist and an all around great guy.
 I am very proud of all of them!

 Our family loves to travel and to go boating on Canandaigua Lake.
 All four of us are baseball fans, and we enjoy going to Red Wings games and watching the Yankees on television.
 Jordan and I like to play games, write, draw, and do crafts, while Mr. Carpin and Zachary would rather play baseball or watch sports and movies.
 We like watching Jordan and Zack play sports and have spent lots of time in the bleachers cheering them on!
 I am happy to say that we all have a strong sense of adventure—we love to go to new places and trying new things!

 Have you ever been to the Mid-West?
 That’s where I grew up.
 I was born just outside of Indianapolis, Indiana.
 Much of my family still lives in and around Indianapolis.
 I went to high school in the Chicago suburbs and lived there again after I graduated from college.
 Indiana and Illinois are both nice places.
 The ground is very flat compared to here, but the people are just as nice.